metallb/metallb/website/content/design.md

 Once MetalLB has assigned an external IP address to a service, it needs to make the network beyond the cluster aware that the IP "lives" in the cluster.
+Currently MetalLB has two ways of achieving this, it can speak BGP or ARP.

-MetalLB does this by speaking BGP to a nearby network router that you control, and telling it how to forward traffic to assigned service IPs.
+In the case of BGP, MetalLB does this by speaking to a nearby network router that you control, and telling it how to forward traffic to assigned service IPs.